 - If you want to become significantly better at anything, you have to fall in love with the process of doing it.
 You have to fall in love with building the identity of someone who does the work, rather than merely dreaming about the results that you want.

 Focusing on outcomes and goals is our natural tendency, but focusing on processes leads to more results over the long-run.

-III.
 Concentration and Focus Mind-Hacks

 Even after you’ve learned to love the process and know how to stay focused on your goals, the day-to-day implementation of those goals can still be messy.
 Let’s talk about some additional ways to improve concentration and make sure you’re giving each task your focused attention.

 Here are few additional ways to improve your focus and get started on what matters.

 Choose an anchor task.
 One of the major improvements I’ve made recently is to assign one (and only one) priority to each work day.
 Although I plan to complete other tasks during the day, my priority task is the one non-negotiable thing that must get done.
 I call this my “anchor task” because it is the mainstay that holds the rest of my day in place.
 The power of choosing one priority is that it naturally guides your behavior by forcing you to organize your life around that responsibility.